kovidgoyal/calibre/src/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you are reasonably proficient with computers, you can teach |app| to download news from any website of your choosing.
 To learn how to do this see :ref:`news`.

-Otherwise, you can register a request for a particular news site by adding a comment `here <http://bugs.calibre-ebook.com/ticket/405>`_.
+Otherwise, you can register a request for a particular news site by adding a comment `to this ticket <http://bugs.calibre-ebook.com/ticket/405>`_.

 Can I use web2disk to download an arbitrary website?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~